With interest rates remaining low, many people are looking for alternatives to the regular savings options offered

 Whilst the maximum fees that can be taken are 4% from the deposits and 1.05% from the accumulation, in practice many funds offer much lower fees.
 The fees via the Kupat Gemel LeHashaka’a are usually lower than many other savings plans with similar returns on the market in Israel.
 Many of the insurance and investment companies are currently charging no fees on the deposit, and between 0.7% and 1% on the accumulation.

 Additional advantages to this savings vehicle are that there are no other fees.
 No buying or selling fees, and no fees for moving to different tracks within the same company, or in moving to a different company altogether.
 As mentioned, this lack of fees on switching tracks and companies allows the fund to continue to compound without extra fees being taken (unlike some other savings products on the market in Israel).

 How much can I pay into a Kupat Gemel Lehashka’a?

 As of 2017, each member of a family who has a Teudat Zehut can contribute up to 70,000 NIS in each tax year (1st January to 31st December).
+For 2020, the upper annual limit was increased to 71,337 NIS.
 Different companies may have different minimum amounts, but even someone wishing to contribute as little as 200 NIS a month should be able to find a fund able to accept them.

 A family with 2 parents and 3 children can open up 5 plans, and contribute up to 350,000 NIS (70,000 NIS x 5) each year.